BxCppDev/bxjsontools/README.md

 ## Build and install:

-The  following  instructions  illustrate  how  to  build  and  install (bx)jsontools on a Linux system (Ubuntu  14.04 LTS).
+The  following  instructions  illustrate  how  to  build  and  install bxjsontools on a Linux system (Ubuntu  14.04 LTS).
 It should be easy to adapt for a MacOS X system.

 CMake options: